ajflexxx/bmad-method-guide/17-bmad-data-reference.md

 - Each load is contextual - only the relevant sections are used
 - Multiple requests may load different parts of the same resource

+**Granular Loading Discovery**: Tasks can load specific sections of data files, not entire files.
+For example, test-design task loads "detailed criteria" from test-levels-framework.md and "classification" from test-priorities-matrix.md - selective extraction keeps contexts minimal.

 **Benefits for Extension Creators**:
 - Keeps agent contexts lean (critical for dev agents)
 - Enables large knowledge bases without context bloat